CH-Umar-Aslam/Android-Development/README.md

 Contact
 For any questions or feedback, feel free to reach out to me at chumaraslam22@gmail.com.

 Additional Notes

-    Email Address: Don’t forget to replace [your-email@example.com] with your actual email address.

     Asset Declaration: Make sure your assets are declared in pubspec.yaml:

     yaml